jundalisay/spblist/content/en/research/euler/mechanica2/chapter-03c.md

 Whereby if n semi–oscillations are performed, and the first descending arc is called E and the last ascending arc is called L, then or
-Now the time, in which some semi–oscillation is completed along MCN , is equal toEULER'S MECHANICA VOL. 2.
+Now the time, in which some semi–oscillation is completed along MCN , is equal to with this value put in place of c.
-Chapter 3c.
-Translated and annotated by Ian Bruce. page 466 with this value put in place of c.
 Q.E.I.

 Corollary 1.

 566. If on placing c = 0, as the point produced at which the body is at rest, it is found that MC = ha
 ;